Skip to main content

 4. Include the SDK client in the index.js file:

-const configcat = require("configcat-node");
+const configcat = require('configcat-node');

 5. Create the client using your SDK key.
 As a general rule, this key should be kept private and away from your codebase.

-let configCatClient = configcat.createClient("YOUR_SDK_KEY")
+let configCatClient = configcat.createClient('YOUR_SDK_KEY');

 6. In the entry point function, I'll use the client above to call the probe the status of the feature flag:

-const isWeatherInfoFeatureFlagEnabled = await configCatClient.getValueAsync("weatherinfo", false);
+const isWeatherInfoFeatureFlagEnabled = await configCatClient.getValueAsync(

 7. I'll use it in an if statement.
 If the value returned is true, the function will return the weather info for France fetched from the Open Weather API.